Tech M&A valuations - US vs. Europe

 Underlying data

-Multiples is a proprietary valuation software database.
+Multiples is a valuation analytics platform.
 Public markets data is powered by FactSet and Morningstar, harmonized and enhanced by us.
 Private transaction data is multi-sourced, aggregated from harvesting public information, agreements with 3rd party providers, proprietary sourcing and data engineering.
 All data is verified and provided with an extensive manual process (no AI involved).
 This report is built on data that is available at multiples.vc.
 For more information, please visit multiples.vc or contact us at hi@multiples.vc.

-We source deal data from 3rd party databases, company filings, press releases and our own proprietary data sets built over years of investment banking career.
-Sourced data is harmonized and unified in-house, to form a unique data set of disclosed transactions.
-We triple-check deal data through a proprietary red-flagging system, compare with other verified online sources, and sense-check with our investment banking team.
-We exclude undisclosed, unrealistic or suspicious-looking data points.
+We source deal data from 3rd party databases, company filings, press releases, and our own proprietary data sets built over years of investment banking careers.
+We harmonize and unify data in-house to form a unique data set of disclosed transactions.
+We triple-check deal data through a proprietary red-flagging system, compare with verified online sources, and sense-check with our investment banking team.
+We exclude undisclosed and suspicious-looking data points.
 Our dataset is continuously monitored for accuracy.
 EV calculation: if data permits, we apply our own logic to get to the EV.
-For example, for a large M&A deal with available information on target's net debt, we might adjust a valuation to fully reflect an accurate EV.
-In all others cases, we take reported valuation as numerator.
-Financials: we source LTM revenue and LTM EBITDA data from company filings, press releases or other verified sources.
-If LTM data is unavailable, we take the next best-fit period (run-rate or calendar year), provided it makes sense in a given case.
-For example, if a deal happened in November 2024, we might take full-year revenue as a revenue benchmark.
+For example, for a large M&A deal with available information on the target's net debt, we might adjust a valuation to fully reflect an accurate EV.
+In all other cases, we take the reported valuation as the numerator.
+Financials: we source LTM revenue and LTM EBITDA data from company filings, press releases, or other verified sources.
+If LTM data is unavailable, we take the 'next best-fit' period (run-rate or calendar year), provided it makes sense in a given case.
+For example, if a deal closed in November 2024, we might take full-year 2024 revenue as a revenue benchmark.